temporalio/proposals/nexus-and-alo/nexus-strawman.md

         // Worker definition...
     }
     ```
-1. Nexus is now able to receive and process traffic on its frontend endpoint.
+1. Nexus is now able to process requests to its frontend endpoint.

 ### Consuming a Nexus Service from Temporal

 1. User asks the Nexus Service author for the endpoint of the Nexus Service Instance they are trying to consume.
 For Temporal based Nexus Service Instances, the endpoint will not be HTTP or gRPC but rather a custom uri formulation.
-2. User registers provided endpoint to Nexus Worker, similarly to how you would register Workflows and Activities with a Worker.
+2. User registers provided endpoint with their SDK to avoid hardcoding the endpoint into all of their application logic.
 3. User calls the external Nexus Service using a Workflow-specific Nexus API which is provided by Temporal.
     ```go
     // calling a Nexus from a Temporal Workflow func MyWorkflow(ctx workflow.Context, name string) (string, error) {
-        client := temporalnexus.NewWorkflowClient(temporalnexus.WorkflowClientOptions{Endpoint: "temporal:72aA64A0jhOL99B2"})
+        client := temporalnexus.NewAloClient(temporalnexus.AloClientOptions{Endpoint: "temporal:72aA64A0jhOL99B2"})
-        // Start some alo
+        // Start some ALO
-        alo, err := client.StartALO(ctx, temporalnexus.WorkflowStartALOOptions{
+        alo, err := client.StartAlo(ctx, temporalnexus.StartAloOptions{
             Name: "foo",
             ID:   "my-id",
             Arg:  name,